 Average Tuition: $1,151

 Each course in ASU’s program lasts five weeks, and students take classes one at a time.
 The program requires ten courses total, but students can work at their own pace according to their goals and capabilities.
-Coursework in the program includes training in enterprise analytics, applied analytics, data mining I and II, data-driven quality management, analytical decision-making tools I and II, business analytics strategy, marketing analytics, and an applied project.
+Coursework in the program includes training in everything from enterprise analytics to applied analytics, data mining to data-driven quality management.
+You’ll also gain a foundation in:

 College Choice Score: 92.68